spicetify/docs/docs/development/api-wrapper/methods/uri.md

 :::caution

-Almost all playlists uses the `playlist-v2` type, so use `Spicetify.URI.isPlaylistV2URI` instead.
+Almost all playlists use the `playlist-v2` type, so use `Spicetify.URI.isPlaylistV2URI` instead.

 Similarly, you can use `Spicetify.URI.isPlaylistV1OrV2` to check if a URI is a playlist of any version.